ruimigueloliveira/hamming_codes/README.md

 # hamming_codes

-## Digital circuit the encoder
-Performs the encoding for a [15,11] Hamming code

-## Digital circuit the decoder
-Detects and corrects a 1-bit error on the received code word
+Digital circuit of a encoder, which performs the encoding for a [15,11] Hamming code and a decoder which detects and corrects a 1-bit error on the received code word